-Report Name Who Prepares & Maintains Source of Data Frequency How Does the Report Satisfy Subtask 1.2? to funding or contract administration, the sources are typically checked to ensure accuracy. a heavier project work schedule. school begins for the next school year and as other full- year projects continue.
-Major Maintenance Execution Report The Major Maintenance Execution Report is prepared by the executive director Design and Construction Services working with the Financial and Business Services Division and the Design and Construction Services' support technician to obtain project budget information from the Five Year Capital Plan and SAP, the District's Enterprise Resource Planning (ERP) system.
+Who Prepares & How Does the Report Report Name Maintains Source of Data Frequency Satisfy Subtask 1.2? to funding or contract administration, the sources are typically checked to ensure accuracy. a heavier project work schedule. school begins for the next school year and as other full- year projects continue.
+Major Maintenance The Major Maintenance Five Year Capital The MMER The MMER allows Execution Report Execution Report is prepared by the executive director Design and Construction Services working with the Financial and Business Services Division and the Design and Construction Services' support technician to obtain project budget information from the Five Year Capital Plan and SAP, the District's Enterprise Resource Planning (ERP) system.
 An ERP is a modular software system designed to integrate the main functional areas of an organization's business processes into a unified system.
 The MMER is a planning tool that allows Design and Construction Services to keep track of how much funding is available under a given project number for projects the department desires to fund.
 The ultimate source for funding data is SAP.
 If there is a difference in SAP versus MMER funding, the SAP funding numbers take precedent.
-The MMER report is for planning and programming work Five Year Capital Plan, SAP for project budget data, project backlog review meetings with maintenance personnel, prior costs for similar systems, and contractor proposals for project work.
-The MMER report is set up at beginning of the year based upon available funding within the Five-Year Capital Plan and SAP.
-The MMER report is updated as actual project cost proposal information becomes available from various contractor proposals and District decisions to add or remove work based upon actual costs and when new unforeseen project funding requirements become available.
-The MMER allows staff to keep track of program funding versus project requirements to ensure that funds are available to cover projects underway.
+The MMER report is for planning and programming work Plan, SAP for project budget data, project budget backlog review meetings with maintenance personnel, prior costs for similar systems, and contractor proposals for project work. report is set up at beginning of the year based upon available funding within the Five-Year Capital Plan and SAP.
+The MMER report is updated as actual project cost proposal information becomes available from various contractor proposals and District decisions to add or remove work based upon actual costs and when new unforeseen project funding requirements become available. staff to keep track of program funding versus project requirements to ensure that funds are available to cover projects underway.